bandsy/identity/README.md

   - message: string
   - error: string

-> NOTE: The 'error' field is only present when running in development mods
+> NOTE: The error field is only present when running in development mode

 > NOTE: The client should handle all possible bandsy error codes, besides errors listed in each route, ERROR_HANDLER_ERROR and UNKNOWN_ERROR errors can also occur (but shouldnt)